Creating Your First Estimate

 Start a New Estimate

 Click the New Estimate button in the top navigation bar or the sidebar.
-The residential estimator opens.
+The Residential Estimate Wizard opens.
 It has three steps shown as a progress bar across the top:

 Step 1: Client & Property